tim-hub/obsidian-bible-reference/docs/ObsidianPluginDevelopment.md

 - Enable plugin in settings window.
 - For updates to the Obsidian API run `npm update` in the command line under your repo folder.

-### Releasing new releases

-- Update your `manifest.json` with your new version number, such as `1.0.1`, and the minimum Obsidian version required for your latest release.
-- Update your `versions.json` file with `"new-plugin-version": "minimum-obsidian-version"` so older versions of Obsidian can download an older version of your plugin that's compatible.
-- Create new GitHub release using your new version number as the "Tag version".
-Use the exact version number, don't include a prefix `v`.
-See here for an example: https://github.com/obsidianmd/obsidian-sample-plugin/releases
-- Upload the files `manifest.json`, `main.js`, `styles.css` as binary attachments.
-Note: The manifest.json file must be in two places, first the root path of your repository and also in the release.
-- Publish the release.

 ### Adding your plugin to the community plugin list